ArielAsh1/Pandas_on_Football_Database/README.md

-# querying a football database using Pandas
+# Querying a football database using Pandas

+different checks and queries on a big football database to extract insights